mattevs24/reyna/paper/paper.md

 # Statement of Need

-DGFEMs offer flexibility and high-order accuracy, and polygonal elements further extend this adaptability through general meshing and refined discretisations.
+DGFEMs offer flexibility and high-order accuracy, and polytopal elements further extend this adaptability through general meshing and refined discretisations.
 Yet most available implementations are embedded in complex C++ or Fortran frameworks, which require